| DURATION 8 Days | ACTIVITY Trekking | MAX ALTITUDE 3880 | TRIP GRADE Moderate |

 We will go to Lukla on a flight, and the trek begins on foot.
 A private car/taxi for airport pick-up/drop and a Lukla flight (Kathmandu to Lukla or Ramechap to Lukla / same way back) are used as means of transportation.
 We will trek from Lukla to Tengboche in the Everest region.

-Everest Panorama trek permit is similar to Everest base camp trek permit.
+The Everest Panorama trek permit is similar to the Everest Base Camp trek permit.
 The required permits are:

-We can get these permits in Sagarmatha national park counter.
+We can get these permits at the Sagarmatha National Park counter.

 We can charge gadgets in all tea houses but not in your bedroom.
-We should pay extra money and charging is available in the dining hall.
-Some tea houses charge per gadget and some charge per hour.
-Due to solar electricity, the owner used to take extra payment of charging.
+We should pay extra money, and charging is available in the dining hall.
+Some tea houses charge per gadget, and some charge per hour.
+Due to solar electricity, the owner used to take extra payment for charging.

-Hot shower is available in almost all tea houses.
+Hot showers are available in almost all tea houses.
 For taking a shower, you should also pay extra for it.
 The paying system is due to the lack of electricity in high altitudes.
 Either solar energy or gas energy is used for heating water.

 To book the Everest Panorama Trek Package, you should fill out an inquiry form from trekking sites available on the internet.
 Sending mail or using the direct contact form available at the WhatsApp number can also be done.
 You should clearly state your plan and date of trekking.

-Everest Panorama trek is the most amazing trek to step on Everest region and enjoy the scenic beauty of snowcapped peaks.
-It is the only short and easy trek in Khumbu region for viewing Mount Everest.
-This trek is suitable for beginners and aged people who cannot walk long distance to base camp.
+The Everest Panorama trek is the most amazing trek to step in the Everest region and enjoy the scenic beauty of snow-capped peaks.
+It is the only short and easy trek in the Khumbu region for viewing Mount Everest.
+This trek is suitable for beginners and aged people who cannot walk long distances to base camp.

-We can have best view of mountains from the Namche to Tengboche trekking route. besides,we can also view the different mountain peaks from Namche view points as well.
+We can have the best view of the mountains from the Namche to Tengboche trekking route.
+Besides, we can also view the different mountain peaks from Namche viewpoints as well.
 This trek fulfills the desire to be close with the Himalaya.
-Time spend in Sagarmatha national park with the beauty of snowcapped peaks worth it.
+Time spent in Sagarmatha National Park with the beauty of snow-capped peaks is worth it.

-Everest Panorama trek is the shortest trek in Khumbu region.
+The Everest Panorama trek is the shortest trek in the Khumbu region.
 The great view of mountains after two days’ walk from Lukla is the best part of the trek.
-The mountain views from Namche is incomparable to other short treks in Nepal.
+The mountain views from Namche are incomparable to other short treks in Nepal.

-Day to day trekking route and distance of Panorama trek:
+Day-to-day trekking route and distance of the Panorama trek:

 | Trekking route | Distance | Altitude difference |